MrSco/JarvisChatBot/readme.md

 - Pink: Processing user input
 - Yellow: Responding to user input
 - Orange: Shutting down
+- Flashing Orange: Airplay Connected to ShairPort-Sync
 - Off: Not running

+## AirPlay Speaker support via ShairPort-Sync

+The Raspberry Pi can be used as an AirPlay speaker using ShairPort-Sync.
+Whether the chatbot is running or not, you can stream audio to the Raspberry Pi using AirPlay.
+If running, the microphone will be muted and the LED lights will flash orange when connected to ShairPort-Sync.
+After disconnecting, the microphone will be unmuted and the LED lights will return to normal.

+## Alarms and Timers

+The JarvisChatBot can be used to set alarms and timers. systemd (and scheduled tasks on windows) are used to store the alarms and timers.
+You can use the phrases `set an alarm for 6:30 am` or `set a timer for 10 minutes` to set an alarm or timer.

 ## Limitations